|

 to use the system.
 If this is not reasonable, you MUST have hard copies

-available in a format that are easily found, e.g., filed alphabetically. |
+available in a format that are easily found, e.g., filed alphabetically. | | Once you have compiled as complete a list as possible of

 the potentially hazardous chemicals in the workplace, the next step is to determine